Jubatian/rrpge-spec/specs/vid_arch.rst

 source fetches are performed than in no X expansion modes, thus halving the total width of the source data.

+If X expansion is clear, two source fetches are performed.
+The address for the second is generated OR combining one onto the source offset.
+This produces no differences in Shift mode, however in Positioned mode it affects how odd start offsets are handled.

+The simplification in the above chart means that it describes a single cell operation.
+To operate with cell pairs as required, the shift register has to be twice as wide (128 bits).

 The half-palette selection is performed according to the following scheme (both for the background pattern and normal renders): ::